• Skip to main content

 Berkeley Undergraduates

 We look for interested undergraduate students to perform research at the start of each semester and in March-April for summer research.
 During the semester we ask for a 10+ hour commitment per week your first semester or 30+ hours in the summer.
 Research is often on a volunteer basis or for credit.
 Students who have previously worked in the lab during the semester may sometimes be able to find limited paid summer research opportunities.
-If interested please fill out this form and also email Prof. Gollner with your name, year, CV and interests.
+If interested please fill out this form and ALSO email Prof. Gollner with your name, year, CV, and interests.

 The goal of undergraduate research is to expose students to the research experience and provide training.
 In return you often assist graduate students and postdoctoral scholars with their experiments.
 After a semester there are opportunities to change projects and gain more scientific independence.
 We have had many students contribute to research eventually becoming co-authors on published articles after a summer and semester of research.
-Note a time commitment is necessary to make this work and coursework and your health must still come first!
+Note a time commitment is necessary to make this work and coursework and your personal wellbeing must still come first!

 Postdoctoral Scholars